ErpNetDocs/tech/modules/applications/rental/index.md

 ### Calendar

-The Calendar provides a quick overview of all of your rental assets' **work schedules**, showing you from when they have been leased and until when.
-This lets you know when they will be free to lease again.
+The Calendar provides a quick overview of all of your rental assets' **work schedules**, showing you the customers to which they were leased, from when they have been leased and until when.
+It lets you know when they will be free to lease again, including the periods when they will not be leased.

 ## Reports